wesleywh/GumroadPackageManager/README.md

 # GumroadPackageManager
-A simple package manager for gumroad that allows you to import your personal "Library" into your unity project.
+This is just like the unity package manager but for gumroads `Library` page.
+It allows you to explore your personal collection of items that you have purchased from the gumroad store and optionally import/extract them into your unity project.

+It can download and automatically extract .unitypackage's and if it is a txt file with a google drive link, auto navigate and download the google drive contents into your project.

+Finally it caches the downloaded items on your hard drive with an easy to find path (Simply click `Open Download Folder`) in the UI.

 ## How To Use
  1. Navigate to `CBGames > Gumroad Package Manager > Editor > Authentication > GumroadCredentials.asset`